Structure of the Intervention Sessions

 Sessions are structure in a 3 part action plan, as explained below.

 Problem identification • KUVHURA PFUNGWA, OPENING THE MIND

 • LHW screens the client with the Shona Symptom Questionnaire (SSQ-14) outlining symptoms of depression

 • The client then shares their story with the LHW.
 The LHW actively listens and provides empathy.
 The LHW helps the client identify and list all the problems that they are facing and writes them down on the Friendship Bench Card.

 Problem exploration • KUSIMUDZIRA, UPLIFTING

-(D) Client and LHW brainstorm practical/feasible solutions, they outline options available (client is active in this), LHW encourage client to think over solutions of each problem before having the deciding which one to focus on.
-LHW helps client to come up with a specific, measurable, achievable and realistic solution (clients are not told what to do).
-Next meet and set appointment date are made.
+• Client and LHW brainstorm practical/feasible solutions from the problems listed, they outline options available (client is active in this), the LHW encourages the client to think over solutions of each problem before having the decide which one to focus on.
+The LHW helps the client to come up with an action plan of specific, measurable, achievable and realistic solutions (clients are not told what to do).
+They set an appointment date and time for their next meeting.

 Peer Support Group • CIRCLE KUBATANA TOSE, HOLDING HANDS TOGETHER

 After 4 individual sessions on the Friendship Bench, clients are invited to join a CKT circle.

 These circles are peer led groups that provide women and men ongoing support.
 A circle is a safe space for people to come and share how they are coping with life or how they feel they aren't coping with life.